About the workshop

 Given the demands that are made on policy-makers and public service providers from a multitude of sources and constituencies, and the finite resources that are available to meet these demands, it is important to know ahead of time which policy or practice initiatives can make the greatest difference and yield the maximum benefit for the greatest number of people.

-The aim of this workshop is to help policy-makers and public service practitioners learn how to assess the impact of policy and practice initiatives before they’re started, and how to think about evaluating policies and programmes in the future.
-During the week, you will review and discuss the basic principles of impact evaluation and assessment, and the different ways of assessing policy and practice impacts.
+The aim of this workshop is to help policy-makers and public service practitioners learn how to assess the impact of policy and practice initiatives before they are started, and how to think about evaluating policies and programmes in the future.

 • Different meanings of ‘impact’ in policy-making and evaluation and how to differentiate between impact evaluation and impact assessment

 • What to assess in terms of the social, economic and environmental impacts of a policy, programme or project

 • How to establish policy options and decide on the best course of action that will deliver the required outcomes

 • How to use quantitative and qualitative methods to understand how impacts can be achieved

 • How to find and appraise existing evidence

 • How to apply impact assessment to performance- managed delivery